Our TeamVisit our careers section »

 Marko Balabanovic – Chief Technology Officer

 Marko is a creative technology leader with over 20 years’ experience developing innovations in academia, corporations and start-ups in both the UK and US.
 A key part of his role is to drive innovation by bringing together expertise from the creative, research and development fields and to ensure the Digital Catapult remains at the forefront of key trends and emerging technologies.
 Marko has been instrumental in bringing several new technologies to market including the first betting exchange.
 Most recently he worked at a startup, State, to launch a digital global opinion network.
 Formerly, he was head of innovation at lastminute.com, where he designed an array of award winning mobile apps.
-Marko studied Computer Science at Cambridge University, and has a PhD from Stanford.
+Marko studied Computer Science at Cambridge University, has a PhD from Stanford and is also a non-executive director at NHS Digital, representing innovation, emerging technologies, partnerships and technology transfer.

 Richard French – Legal Director